20tab/UnrealEnginePython/README.md

 The ue_site.py file
 -------------------

 On Editor/Engine start, the ue_site module is tried for import.
-You should place initialization code there.
+You should place the initialization code there.
 If the module cannot be imported, you will get a (harmful) message in the logs.

 PyPawn
 ------